Terminal stage of highly viscous flow: Theoretical basis

 In the derivation of eq. (\ref{pt}), three effects are neglected.
 The first is the time dependence of the energy $e^2$ arising from the other Eshelby processes in the neighborhood, which leads to a diffusive motion of $e^2$.
 This effect causes a narrowing of the spectrum, because a slowly decaying low shear energy Eshelby region is able to drift toward faster decay times, and the opposite happens on the high energy side.

-The second neglected effect is a possible barrier distribution of the irreversible processes, which was assumed to be a $\delta$-function in the derivation of eq. (\ref{pt}).
+The second neglected effect is the barrier distribution of the irreversible processes, which was assumed to be a $\delta$-function in the derivation of eq. (\ref{pt}).
 In the treatment of the reversible Eshelby relaxations in the next subsection II.
-B, it will be seen that there is good reason to assume a barrier distribution with a rather large finite width, which might lead to a broadening of the spectrum.
+B, it will be seen that there is good reason to assume a barrier distribution with a rather large finite width, which ought to lead to a broadening of the spectrum.

 The third neglected effect is the volume change of the Eshelby region in its irreversible transitions (responsible for the terminal aging data of the density in squalane \cite{ag2020} used in Section III.
 B to corroborate the shear misfit model).